thelounge/thelounge/CONTRIBUTING.md

 or [*help
 wanted*](https://github.com/thelounge/lounge/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3A%22help+wanted%22).

-When you submit some code, make sure it respects the overall coding style that is currently in place.
-If you do not, our reviewers will surely let you know you should :smile: (that is, until an automated checker takes over the yelling).

 Also, make sure that your PRs do not contain unnecessary commits.
 If you think some of your commits should be merged into a single one, feel free to [squash them](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).